 - 1/4 cup cacao or cocoa powder

-- ¼ cup pure maple syrup or raw agave
+- ¼ cup pure maple syrup, honey, or agave

 - 2 tbsp vegetable or melted coconut oil

 - 1/2 tsp pure vanilla extract

 - Combine the dates, walnuts, 6 tbsp cocoa, 1 1/2 tsp vanilla, water, and salt in a food processor.
 (I use this food processor.)
 Process until completely smooth, scraping down as needed – It may seem dry at first, but don’t add any extra water.
 Lightly grease an 8-inch square baking pan, or line the pan with parchment or wax paper.
 Transfer dough to pan and press very firmly until dough is evenly distributed in the pan.
 In a medium mixing bowl, combine remaining cocoa and vanilla extract with the maple syrup and oil.
 Stir until mixture forms a paste (this is the frosting).
 Spread evenly over dough in the baking pan.
 Refrigerate brownies for at least 2 hours, to set.
 Leftovers can stay covered at room temperature for a day, or up to 2 weeks in the fridge, or 1-2 months in the freezer.View Nutrition Facts